Bwatiye

 - Cultural Innovations

-- Innovations include the development of unique musical instruments and artistic styles that reflect Bwatiye identity.
+- Significant cultural innovations include the development of unique musical instruments and dance styles that have influenced regional artistic expressions.

 - Literary Works